mattduguid/mcp-101/README.md

 - all OSes
   - Ctrl + Shift + P
-  - type "MCP Chat: Open Local Assistant" (the name we gave it in "package.json") and it will load allowing queries to be made against your custom content using the local MCP server
+  - type "Matt Chat mcp-101: Open Local Assistant" (the name we gave it in "package.json") and it will load allowing queries to be made against your custom content using the local MCP server

 ### final result